kytulendu/openfur/readme.md

 Printing tips: When using pause print function, you must set the hot-bed at the print temperature (in my case using PLA, 60c) else the print will cool down and will deattached from the hot-bed.

 **Changelogs**

+v0.9

+- Wide up the mask a bit so it fit more comfortably to wearer.

 v0.3